jmprzybysz/Research-Data/GPR_for_Ir-Co-Ti-O/README.txt

 Digital Discovery (2026)
 DOI: 10.1039/D6DD00127K

-The dataset associated with this publication is available on Zenodo.
+The dataset associated with this publication is also available on Zenodo.
 Dataset DOI: 10.5281/zenodo.19001670

 Licensed under Creative Commons Attribution 4.0 International